Name and post-nominals:

 Are there any particular challenges or unusual aspects to your role?

-At present the Forestry Commission has been infected with Phytophthora Ramorum (Larch Disease) so I am required to plan, set out and construct new roads to Class A standard, suitable for use not only by forestry but in time by the public for recreational use (ie walking, horse riding and at times rallying).
+At present the Forestry and Land Scotland are dealing with infected sites due to Phytophthora Ramorum (Larch Disease) so I am required to plan, set out and construct new roads to Class A standard, suitable for use not only by forestry but in time by the public for recreational use (ie walking, horse riding and at times rallying).
 But the initial construction is to allow us to comply with the statuary Forestry Commission movement licences being issued.
-At present we have 64 infected areas with in my remit.
+At present we have 16 infected areas within my remit.

 What do you find most enjoyable about your job?